TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 When deploying the automatic tracking algorithm on naive data without ground truth tracks, it is not possible to manually filter for correct tracks.
 Therefore, we present a conservative filtering method that extracts the most trustworthy tracks from a scene.

 We base our filtering on a density-based clustering of the centroid of a geometry of each track.
 The geometries are derived in the following way: For tracks consisting of only a single point, the coordinates of the point are used as the centroid.
 For tracks consisting of two points, we establish the straight line between the points and calculate the centroid of the line.
 For tracks consisting of three points, we establish the triangle from the points and calculate the centroid of the triangle.
-For tracks consisting of three points or more, we calculate the convex hull of all the points included in the track and derive the polygon from the vertices of the convex hull and calculate the centroid of this polygon.
-For tracks that contain more than two points but where the points a colinear, we establish the line through the points and calculate the centroid of the line.
+For tracks consisting of four points or more, we calculate the convex hull of all the points included in the track and derive the polygon from the vertices of the convex hull.
+Hereafter we calculate the centroid of the polygon.
+For tracks that contain more than two points but where the points a collinear, we establish the line through the points and calculate the centroid of the line.

-We then apply the filtering based on the geometry centroids to remove tracks in areas with a high density of tracks as these have a high risk of tracking mismatches.
+The filtering is done on the geometry centroids to remove tracks in areas with a high density of tracks as these have a high risk of tracking mismatches.
 The filtering is done in two steps.
-First, the DBSCAN clustering algorithm [@ester1996] is run on the centroids with a conservatively high value for the eps parameter (350), meaning that tracks in close vicinity to each other will be clustered together.
-The value for eps was chosen by applying the filtering algorithm across the three series at range of eps values from x to x and a step size of x and identifying the value that returned the highest number of tracks across the three series at the lowest number of mismatches.
+First, the DBSCAN clustering algorithm [@ester1996] is run on the centroids with a conservatively high value for the eps parameter, meaning that tracks in close vicinity to each other will be clustered together.
 Second, all tracks that were not assigned to a unique cluster are removed.
 Tracks that are spatially isolated remains.

-We evaluate the tracking accuracy of the remaining tracks.
-We demonstrate our filtering approach for the image series for which our tracking algorithm did not produce perfect results.
+We demonstrate the filtering method on the three series for which our tracking algorithm did not return perfect results.
+For this, we chose a fixed combination of the tracking algorithm parameters across all three series (max gap size: 10; running mean: 10; max distance: 300).

+We then applied the filtering method on the three series with a range of values for eps (x-xx, step size of 10) and identified the value that returned the highest sum of tracks across the three series at the lowest number of mismatches.
+We present the tracking accuracy before filtering and on the remaining tracks after filtering.
+We underline that the results presented are thus highly conservative.
+I.e., the approach could be optimised to extract a higher number of tracks while maintaining the number of mismatches.
+For example, basing the filtering on the best performing tracking parameters for each series specifically would improve the output of the tracking algorithm.
+Similarly, the results could be improved by fine-tuning the value for eps for each series individually.
+However, as our goal here was to demonstrate that our tracking and filtering method can be applied in a naive setting with fixed values for each parameter we have not included those results.

 #
+## Evaluating tracking performance

+The optimal way of quantifying tracking performance depends on the goal of the tracking.
+To associate other information obtained in the images to the individual flower, for example flower visits, requires as much as possible of the track to be correct.
+To derive flowering length, in theory just requires correct association between the first and the last image of a flower while intermediate points can be ignored.
+Lastly, in some scenarios one may be interested in the number of flowers that existed in a plot, in which case the number of tracks obtained by automatic tracking should closely resemble the actual number of individuals in the series.

+The commonly used multiple object tracking accuracy (MOTA) score quantifies tracking performance based on counts of tracking mismatches [@bernardin2008].
+Mismatches occur when objects swap track identity because they are in close vicinity to each other or when an object periodically disappears and is assigned a new track identity when it reappears.
+Only the shifts in tracking identity are counted as mismatches while the number of points assigned to each track is not considered.
+We use three evaluation metrics: We calculate the number of mismatches and derive the MOTA score (number of mismatches in relation to the total number of points) to evaluate performance of our tracking and filtering algorithms.
+Finally, we compare the number of tracks identified by the automatic tracking with the true number of flowers in a series.
+These should ideally be equal.
+However, a correct number of tracks (i.e. number of tracks equal to number of objects) does not necessarily translate to correct tracking, since individual tracks can be erroneously split by the tracking algorithm and several tracks can be combined.
+We present the tracking performance by both the lowest number of mismatches/highest MOTA given overall and for combinations that returned a number of tracks equal to the number of flowers in the series.

+#
 # Results

 The results of the tracking parameter test are given in table 1.
 We present the tracking performance without the use of the three tracking parameters along with the best performance (lowest number of mismatches/highest MOTA), and the best performance where the number of tracks correspond to the number of individual flowers in the series.
+When several values for a parameter was included in a result, we present the range of values.
+For two series, 2018 THUL B and 2019 NARS D, the tracking algorithm returned perfect results for several combinations of parameters.
+For the three remaining series, the algorithm returned consistently high MOTA scores (above 0.95).
+In all cases, except 2019 NARS D, where the tracking algorithm returned perfect results with all parameters zeroed, did the inclusion of the user set tracking parameters improve the tracking accuracy.

+In one case, NARS-13, four different numbers of tracks were returned among the parameter combinations that resulted in the lowest number of mismatches.
+A number of tracks equal to the number of flowers in the series were among these four.

+In one case, NYAA-04, the parameter combination that produced the highest accuracy did not return a number of tracks equal to the number of flowers in the series.
+However, combinations that did produce this number of tracks also returned a higher number of mismatches.

 **Table 1:** Table description...
+To-do: Rename series to camera codes.

 #
 ![](../figures/table1.png){ width=100% }

  shows the performance of the tracking algorithm.

 The results of the filtering algorithm on the three series in which our tracking algorithm did not return perfect results are given in table 2 and the filtering process is visualised in fig. 4.
-Our filtering method successfully extracted 28 tracked flowers with only a single mismatch from the three series with complex scenes using a fixed value of 350 for eps and fixed values for the tracking parameters (10, 10, 300, for running mean, max gap size and max distance, respectively).
+Our filtering method extracted 28 tracked flowers from the three series with complex scenes using a fixed value of 350 for eps and fixed values for the tracking parameters (10, 10, 300, for running mean, max gap size, and max distance, respectively) with only a single mismatch included in the 28 tracks.

-**Table 2:** Results of the filtering algorithm with an eps value of 350 applied across all three .  series.
+**Table 2:** Results of the filtering algorithm with an eps value of 350 applied across all three series To-do: Change image series to camera codes.

 ![](../figures/FilterScores.png){ width=100% }